 Orlicky died in 1986.
 A second edition of the book, updated by George Plossl, was released in 1994.The current version, Orlicky's Material Requirements Planning, Third Edition is a 2011 update by consultants Carol Ptak and Chad Smith.
 It adds advice on how to use MRP to run a "demand-driven" planning process that uses actual sales orders, rather than the typical MRP method of a sales forecast, to calculate material requirements.
-Called DDMRP, this newer "pull" approach is controversial and viewed by some as a violation of important principles established by Orlicky.
+Called demand-driven material requirements planning (DDMRP), this newer "pull" approach is controversial and viewed by some as a violation of important principles established by Orlicky.

-MRP uses information from the bill of materials (a list of all the materials, subassemblies and other components needed to make a product, along with their quantities), inventory data and the master production schedule to calculate the required materials and when they will be needed during the manufacturing process.
+MRP uses information from the bill of materials (BOM), inventory data and the master production schedule to calculate the required materials and when they will be needed during the manufacturing process.

-MRP is useful in both discrete manufacturing, in which the final products are distinct items that can be counted -- such as bolts, subassemblies or automobiles -- and process manufacturing, which results in bulk products -- such as chemicals, soft drinks and detergent -- that can't be separately counted or broken down into their constituent parts.
+MRP is useful in both discrete manufacturing, in which the final products are distinct items that can be counted -- such as bolts, subassemblies or automobiles -- and process manufacturing, which results in bulk products, including chemicals, soft drinks and detergent, that can't be separately counted or broken down into their constituent parts.